aspose-drawing/Aspose.Drawing-Documentation/net/developer-guide/working-with-pens/_index.md

 1. Create an object Bitmap class
 1. Initialize the Graphics object from the created bitmap
-1. Create a new Pen with the desired color
+1. Create a new Pen with the desired width
 1. Use the DrawLine method to draw a line with the desired width
 1. Save the output to any desired output image format

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-Pens-Width-Width.cs" >}}
 ## **Set Pen Color to Draw Graphics**
-To draw graphics with a certain pen width, the following steps can be used.
+To draw graphics with a certain pen color, the following steps can be used.

 1. Create an object Bitmap class
 1. Initialize the Graphics object from the bitmap